 The United Nations (UN) is an important forum in international relations, with almost all of the world’s states among its 193 members.
 The central tasks of the UN are ensuring peace and compliance with international law, protecting human rights and promoting international cooperation.
 The UN is also home to UNESCO, a special organisation dedicated to education, science, culture and communication.
 Around 30 UN institutions are located in Germany.

 On the basis of successful bilateral cooperation, the Leopoldina and its partner academies and research institutions are involved in science-based policy advice activities at the UN level.
-Initiatives include, for example, “Air Pollution and Health”, which is headed by the Leopoldina and supported by partner academies in Brazil, South Africa and the United States.
+Initiatives included, for example, “Air Pollution and Health”, which is headed by the Leopoldina and supported by partner academies in Brazil, South Africa and the United States.
 As part of the initiative, the national academies submitted a joint science policy statement to high-ranking UN representatives as well as to diplomats from the respective countries at the UN headquarters in New York in June 2019.
 The statement was then fed into the UN system.

 Deputy Head International Relations Department